kercheval/GradleCMPlugin/README.md

 ###Summary

-The buildvcs plugin support build script and plugin integration to your version control system.
+The buildvcs plugin supports build script and plugin integration to your version control system.
 This plugin has a task which is present purely to allow a simple introduction into the gradle namespace and to set a variable to determine the type of VCS in use for your